Another great thing I learnt at CSS Day is that it’s possible to alter SVG path data – which is to be found in its d

 As Chris Coyier demoed, one can overwrite the SVG’s path in CSS by using the (underdocumented) d

 property.
-As long at the paths match up (e.g. same type, same amount of points, etc.) you can even sprinkle a transition
+As long as the paths match up (i.e. same type, same amount of points, etc.) you can even sprinkle a transition

 property on top to get a smooth transition: